Gacut/seo-maker/README.md

    - Extract text from HTML.
    - Modify content and reinsert it into the structure.
 3. **Paraphrase API**:
-   - Connect with external paraphrasing APIs (e.g., Claude) for automated text modification.
+   - Send the message to Anthropic Claude for automated text modification.

 ---